timmonsryan/SuperHeroDB/README.txt

 This project is the first one I started when learning Python.
-It started out with simple object-oriented principles, and I added in a pickling process and then a shelving process.
-I will continue to work on this project as I expand my knowledge of Python, SQL, and other languages/features.
+It started out with some simple OOP principles, and I added in a pickling process and then a shelving process to persist data.